heavy-d/The-Gray-Book/reference/language/operations.md

 *Image:Adding a member operation via the PatchExplorer*

-...or by selecting an elements in the patch and choosing to assign them to a new operation via the context menu:
+...or by selecting an element in the patch and choosing to assign them to a new operation via the context menu:

 *Image:Assigning a selection of inputs to a new operation*